 1 that the technical and operational characteristics of the radiolocation (except ground based meteorological radars) and radionavigation radars described in Annex 1 should be considered representative of those operating in the frequency bands between 5 250 and 5 850 MHz;

-2 that Recommendation ITU-R M.1461 should be used as a guideline in analysing sharing and compatibility between radiolocation (except ground based meteorological radars) and radionavigation radars with systems in other services;
+2 that Recommendation ITU-R M.1461 should be used as a guideline in analysing sharing and compatibility between radiolocation (except ground based meteorological radars) and radionavigation radars described in Annex 1 with systems in other services;

-3 that the criterion of interfering signal power to radar (except to ground based meteorological radars) receiver noise power level I/N, of −6 dB should be used as the required protection trigger level for the radiodetermination sharing studies with other services.
-This protection criterion represents the net protection level if multiple interferers are present.
+3 that the criterion of interfering signal power to receiver noise power level, I/N of −6 dB, for the radiolocation (except ground based meteorological radars) and radionavigation radars described in Annex 1 should be considered for the radiodetermination sharing studies with other services and this protection criterion represents the net protection level if multiple interferers are present.

 Annex 1 Characteristics of radiolocation (except ground based meteorological radars) and aeronautical radionavigation radars

 1 Introduction

-The frequency bands between 5 250 and 5 850 MHz that are allocated to the ARNS, radionavigation and radiolocation services on a primary basis as shown in Table 1.
+The frequency bands between 5 250 and 5 850 MHz that are allocated to the aeronautical radionavigation or maritime radionavigation or radionavigation and radiolocation services on a primary basis as shown in Table 1.

 TABLE 1